samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

 > Extra Credit: Refactor and move the Gallery component itself (`Gallery.tsx`)
 > using the same patterns.

+At this point, its safe to delete the file `src/data/pages/gallery/CaptionedImage.tsx` as you have successfully moved it to packages.

 ## 3. Extending Tokens using Token Domains

 Let's look again at our `Base` captioned image token: